b11p/OsuQqBotForNewbieGroup/README_en.md

+**This README file is WIP.**

 # Xiaofangshuan
 ## Introduction
 Xiaofangshuan is a popular chatting bot in QQ, the most popular IM software in China.
 It facilitates users (who are also [osu!](https://osu.ppy.sh/) players) to query game data and display to others during chats (mainly group chat).
+It is a server-side application.

 ## Folders (Projects)
 |Folder|Description|